deepgram/web-next/content/blog/posts/voice-controlled-music-with-python/index.md

 ---
 title: "How to Use Voice to Control Music with Python and Deepgram"
-description: "This tutorial will use Python and the Deepgram API speech-to-text audio transcription to play voice-controlled music with the piano."
+description: "This tutorials will use Python and the Deepgram API speech-to-text audio transcription to play voice-controlled music with the piano."
 date: 2022-08-18T14:09:44.129Z
 cover: https://res.cloudinary.com/deepgram/image/upload/f_auto,q_auto,w_auto,c_fit/v1660765739/blog/2022/08/voice-controlled-music-with-python/2208-How-to-Use-Voice-to-Control-Music-with-Python-and-Deepgram-blog%402x.jpg
 authors:
   - tonya-sims
-category: tutorial
+category: tutorials
 tags:
   - python
 ---

 Move over Beethoven.
-This tutorial will use Python and the Deepgram API speech-to-text audio transcription to play a piano with your voice.
+This tutorials will use Python and the Deepgram API speech-to-text audio transcription to play a piano with your voice.
 The song we’ll play is the first few phrases of [Lady Gaga’s Bad Romance](https://youtu.be/-bsMuWw-v6c).
 It’s a simple piece in C Major, meaning no flats and sharps!
 We’ll only use pitches C, D, E, F, G, A, and B, and no black keys.
 What a beautiful chance for someone learning how to play the piano without a keyboard, tapping into the power of voice to play music!

 After running the project, we'll see the GIF below when running the project as a PyGame application.
 A window will appear, and the piano will play the song.
 We'll hear the notes, which also light up on the keyboard.